-The current limitation period for consumer complaint(s) in respect of 'long-term financial services' has been extended from six years to: (1) six years from the date of the conduct giving rise to the complaint; or (2) three years from the date on which the person making the complaint first became aware or ought to have become aware of that act or conduct; or (3) such longer period as may be permitted by the FSPO.
+The limitation period for consumer complaints in respect of long-term financial services has been extended from six years to: (1) six years from the date of the conduct giving rise to the complaint; (2) three years from the date on which the person making the complaint first became aware or ought to have become aware of that act or conduct; or (3) a longer period, as may be permitted by the FSPO.

 Significantly, the 2018 Act applies retrospectively although it is limited to conduct complained of after 2002.
-Therefore, the FSPO can investigate conduct complained of before the enactment of the 2018 Act owing to the now extended limitation period, in circumstances where such complaints would have been previously refused as a result of being statute barred.
+Therefore, the FSPO can investigate conduct complained of before the enactment of the 2018 Act owing to the extended limitation period, in circumstances where such complaints would have been previously refused as a result of being statute barred.
 However, the service to which the complaint relates must also not have expired or have been terminated more than six years before the date of the relevant complaint.